miltorg/KingStation/pkg/android/phoenix/sideload/README.md

 The `CoreSideloadActivity` activity allows you to sideload and run a core (with content) from your computer through ADB.

-**Keep in mind that forcefully stopping the process will not save any configuration you did in RetroArch.
-If you want your config to be saved, use "Quit RetroArch" in the main menu.**
+**Keep in mind that forcefully stopping the process will not save any configuration you did in KingStation.
+If you want your config to be saved, use "Quit KingStation" in the main menu.**

 Usage :

 ```
 adb shell am force-stop <package>
 adb push <core> /data/local/tmp
-adb shell am start -n <package>/com.retroarch.browser.debug.CoreSideloadActivity --es "LIBRETRO" "/data/local/tmp/<core>" --es "ROM" "<content>"
+adb shell am start -n <package>/com.KingStation.browser.debug.CoreSideloadActivity --es "LIBRETRO" "/data/local/tmp/<core>" --es "ROM" "<content>"
 ```

-Where `<package>` is the target RetroArch app package name :
+Where `<package>` is the target KingStation app package name :
-  - `com.retroarch` (RetroArch)
+  - `com.KingStation` (KingStation)
-  - `com.retroarch.aarch64` (RetroArch64)
+  - `com.KingStation.aarch64` (KingStation64)
 `<content>` is the path to the content to load (on your device) (optional) and `<core>` is the path to the core to sideload (on your computer).